Fix MacBook Trackpad Not Working after Sequoia Update

 kill-dock-on-mac-to-fix-trackpad-gesture

 That’s it.
-Also, check Trackpad settings for the Mission control gesture on Mac.
-As explained in this article.
+Also, as explained in this article, check the trackpad settings for the mission control gesture on the Mac.

 Solution #1: Restart Your Mac